rubensbiork/ampiri-android-sdk/README.md

 * `ampiri-sdk-mediation-facebook` [Facebook Audience](https://developers.facebook.com/docs/audience-network) v4.13.0, API 11: Android 3.0 (Honeycomb)
 * `ampiri-sdk-mediation-applovin` [AppLovin](https://github.com/AppLovin/Android-Demo-App) v6.3.0, API 9: Android 2.3 (Gingerbread)

-> We can't guarantee stable work of SDK if you use other versions of this network libraries.
+> We can't guarantee stable functionality of the SDK if you use other versions of these network libraries.

-You should setup each external network on the Ampiri website, otherwise they will not be used for showing ads.
+You should set up each external network on the Ampiri website, otherwise they will not be used for showing ads.

 ### Eclipse Integration ###